• Help and guidance

 To make it easier to meet and attract investors, together with CrowdWorks we have launched DNB NXT Arena a digital meeting place for entrepreneurs and investors.

-Start-up advisory team explains: Financial management
+Start-up advisory team explains: Better management and control

-Video (27:40 min)
+Video (3:15 min)

 Why are budgets so important?
 Realistic budgets are important tools for the financial management of the business.
 There are three different budgets you should be aware of.